Rabbit-Company/Rabbit-Storage-Explorer/README.md

 - All I/O, crypto and network work runs on a background tokio runtime; the GTK main thread only paints, so the UI never freezes
 - Secrets stored in the OS keychain, not in config files
-- The storage layer is a trait (`StorageBackend`) - adding further backends (WebDAV, GCS...) does not touch the UI or transfer engine

 ## Building